 This is an updated article on the best canned food to stockpile.
 Our first article was several years ago, and we will continue to update this article as we continue to examine canned food’s nutritional content and shelf life, and as more varieties become available.

 In the world of long-term food storage, canned food still stands as one of the best options.
 Canned food is widely available, easy to store, has a long shelf life, and is typically cheap.
-There is also a wide variety so you can find the best canned food for your crowd at home based on their taste buds and the nutritional value of what you are storing.
+There is a wide variety so you can find the best canned foods for your crowd at home based on their taste buds and the nutritional value of what you are storing.

-Dehydrators, dryers, and vacuum seals are great for food storage but store-bought canned foods have one thing on all of them: they are simple.
+Dehydrators, freeze-dryers, and vacuum seals are great for food storage but store-bought canned foods have one thing on all of them: they are simple.
 One of the easiest ways to begin a food-storage plan is to simply buy a few extra canned goods at each trip to the grocery store.
 This method, called back stocking, can help you build an initial food storage supply.
 Later, once you add in more bulk goods, these can still serve to add variety and nutritional value to your survival kit.

-The 11 Best Canned Foods for Survival Kits:
+The 10 Best Canned Foods to Stockpile

-We use diced tomatoes to make salsa with our homegrown peppers, so this is something that we are able to back stock easily in the pantry.
+We use diced tomatoes to make salsa with our homegrown peppers, so this is something that we are able to backstock easily in the pantry.
 Very cheap, versatile, and widely available.